What Is Networking? How to Grow Your Network

 Gaining a position at a specific company

-Engaging with people you know can be easy to start or expand your networking efforts.
-You won’t have to worry about initiating the first contact; you’ll likely already have some common topics to discuss.
+Engaging with people you know can be an easy way to start or expand your networking efforts.
+You won’t have to worry about initiating the first contact, and you’ll likely already have some common topics ready to discuss.

 Some people you already know who you may want to network with include: